Marriage is not a Hallmark movie.

-When I’m close to God and really feeling in love with Him and am saturated in the Word and prayer, I think I will never get out of that place.
+When I’m close to God, really feeling in love with Him, and am saturated in the Word and prayer, I think I will never get out of that place.
 However, distractions come.
-Things happen and He will seem distant to me.
-I’ll read an old prayer journal and think “Ah!
-Why can’t I get back there!
+Things happen, and He will seem distant to me.
+I’ll read an old prayer journal and think, “Ah!
+Why can’t I get back there?
 Did I really write these words?”

 It didn’t help that everything went wrong that night.
 He got caught in traffic during rush hour.
 I thought I’d misplaced my wallet when we got to the restaurant and was frantically searching for it.
 Not only because I thought it was stolen but also because I was looking forward to a glass of wine.
 My husband says, “Honey, you’ve had four children.
 They won’t ask for your ID.”
 I think to myself, what the (insert curse word of your choice) was that supposed to mean?

 That’s when he threw his head back and belly laughed.
-It softened me and I started laughing too.
-We ended up having a lovely dinner with even lovelier conversation.
+It softened me, and I started laughing too.
+We ended up having a lovely dinner with an even lovelier conversation.
 Time alone without distractions gave me an opportunity to remember some of the reasons I fell in love with him.
-He underreacts when I overreact which settles me down.
+He underreacts when I overreact, which settles me down.